Logo

 installed.
 See the section 'Installing Platform SDK' for details.

-To use the IPv6 transports, you must be using Windows 98 or later.
+To use the IPv6 transports, Windows 98 or later is required.

 If Quiet mode is enabled, all build activity is stored in various *.out